Jon Ossoff, Georgia Dem who spent huge and lost House race, weighs bid for newly open Senate seat

 “Donald Trump is an embarrassment and a threat to prosperity and health, justice, and security in the Sixth District,” Ossoff said at the time.
 “I’m running to stop him and to fight for our community in Congress.”

-With Isakson’s retirement, his interim replacement will be selected by Gov. Nathan Deal.
+With Isakson’s retirement, his interim replacement will be selected by Gov. Brian Kemp.
 Possible names include Georgia Attorney General Chris Carr, state Senate Pro Tem Butch Miller, Lt.
 Gov. Geoff Duncan, U.S. Agriculture Secretary Sonny Perdue, and U.S. Rep. Doug Collins, according to the Atlanta Journal-Constitution.

 Collins addressed Isakson’s retirement on “Fox & Friends” Thursday morning, saying, “Georgia has suffered an amazing loss.”
 When asked if he was interested in replacing him, Collins did not rule it out.